jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - Removed `NOT (CLOSEA OR (CC3 OR CCA) AND LT03 OR 79CYA)` term from all ULCL equations
 - Changed single-ph close equations so user can close all 3 phases when in 1ph trip-3ph lockout mode
 - Changed TR3P equation so a PB press open only opens all 3 phases if in 3ph lockout or 3ph trip mode
-- Removed MV18 supervisory from SV42
+- Removed MV18 (operating mode) supervisory from SV42 (PB trip conditions)

 To add?
 - Alt profile #2, alt profile #3? - we have 3 spare PB's